hamler-lang/hamler/docs/guide/03_BasicTypesFucntionsAndOperators.md

 **Type Synonym**

-Type synonym can be used to simply a long type name to make code more readable.
+Type synonym can be used to simplify a long type name to make code more readable.

 ```Haskell
 >:i String